Egypt Country Profile

 Source: https://www.nfsa.gov.eg/

-Competent Authority or Administration Responsible for Post-Mortem Control or inspection and Oversight (After-slaughter) (The regulatory authority or government body responsible for monitoring and enforcing post-mortem meat inspections to ensure food safety, hygiene, and disease control in slaughterhouses and meat processing facilities):
+The regulatory authority or government body responsible for monitoring and enforcing post-mortem meat inspections to ensure food safety, hygiene, and disease control in slaughterhouses and meat processing facilities:

-*The General Organization for Veterinary Services (GAVS) is responsible for conducting post-mortem inspections in slaughterhouses to ensure meat safety and detect zoonotic diseases
+* The General Organization for Veterinary Services (GAVS), it is responsible for conducting post-mortem inspections in slaughterhouses to ensure meat safety and detect zoonotic diseases.

 Source: https://www.govs.gov.eg/frontend/ar/